dzekelid/airports/_listings/lufthansa/operationsflightstatusarrivalsairportcodefromdatetime-get-openapi.md

 x-collection-name: Lufthansa
 x-complete: 0
 info:
-  title: LH Public Airports
+  title: LH Public Flight Status at Arrival Airport
   version: "1.0"
-  description: List all airports or one specific airport.
-All airports response is
+  description: Status of all arrivals at a given airport up to 4 hours from the provided
-    very large.
-It is possible to request the response in a specific language.
+    date time.
 host: api.lufthansa.com
 basePath: /v1
 schemes: